 2017: The club were promoted via a playoff to the WA NPL.

-2018: The club will compete in the WA NPL for the first time.
+2018: The club competed in the WA NPL for the first time.
+A 13th place finish unfortunately saw the club relegated to State Division 1.